• Product Introduction

 1. Install EdgeOne CLI: npm install -g edgeone

-2. Local development: Execute edgeone pages dev in the Pages code project to start the local service and perform function debugging.
+2. Local development: Execute edgeone pages dev in your Pages code project to start local service and perform function debugging.

-3. Function release: Push code to the remote repository for CI automated build and function release.
+3. Function release: Push code to remote repository for auto-build function release.

 More ways to use EdgeOne CLI can be found in Documentation.